getty-zig/getty.so/pages/data-model.md

 (de)serializers operate.
 This often simplifies the job of a (de)serializer significantly.
-For example, Zig considers `[]i32` and `std.ArrayList(i32)` to be different types, meaning that you'd need to write unique serialization logic for both.
-However, in Getty they are both considered to be the same type:
-_Sequence_.
-This means that a Getty serializer only has to specify how to serialize two types: _Integers_ and _Sequences_, and they'll automatically be able to serialize `[]i32` values, `std.ArrayList(i32)` values, and values of any other type that is supported by Getty and is considered to be a _Sequence_.
+For example, Zig considers `[]i32` and `std.ArrayList(i32)` to be different types, meaning that you'd need to write unique serialization logic for slices, `std.ArrayList`s, and integers.
+In contrast, Getty considers both types to be the same: they are both _Sequences_.
+This means that a Getty serializer only has to specify how to serialize two types: _Integers_ and _Sequences_.
+By doing so, they'll automatically be able to serialize `[]i32` and `std.ArrayList(i32)` values, as well as any other value whose type is supported by Getty and is considered to be a _Sequence_, including `[5]u128`, `std.TailQueue`, and more!

 In other words, Getty's data models act as an interface between data formats and Zig.